 The Negotiation Challenge is operated by Econnections Sp. z o.o., located in Gebice 40, 66-620 Gubin, Poland (henceforth “Organizer”), which is also the official party in the contractual relationship with the participants.

 The participants of The Negotiation Challenge are primarily graduate students majoring in business or law from best universities worldwide.
 They compete in teams of three all registered students at the time of the application and competition.
 Exceptionally, undergraduate students who can demonstrate serious interest in negotiation will also be considered.
 Participants are expected to possess both a theoretical background and practical experience in negotiation.
 The participants’ interest in negotiations is expected to be wide and reflect various types of negotiation situations including, but not restricted to distributive and integrative negotiations that may be scorable or non-scorable.
 Since the competition is conducted exclusively in English participants are expected to have a strong command of the language.

-It is preferred, although not compulsory, that the participating teams are selected and endorsed by the university within which the team members belong, ideally following an internal competition by the university designed to select the best qualified applicants in a given year.
+It is preferred, although not compulsory, that the participating teams are selected and endorsed by their university, ideally following an internal competition by the university designed to select the best qualified applicants in a given year.
 Often selected teams are coached by university faculty specifically for the competition, which is encouraged since it raises the competition level significantly.
 Coaches are encouraged to attend the competition, but will have no participating role in it.
-Teams satisfying these criteria will generally be given priority, although teams that do not are by all means encouraged to apply and demonstrate their knowledge and experience in their application letters.

 The registration for participation in The Negotiation Challenge can be submitted solely through the online registration form.
 Registration constitutes a legally binding offer to conclude a contract.
 The contract becomes binding only on receipt of our written confirmation (by email).